BBUGSS

 Achalasia surgery is very low-volume, however fundamentals of investigation, diagnosis and surgical technique have significant ‘cross-over’ with other hiatal procedures.
 We recommend patient management of this condition in those units that fulfil hiatal surgery service recommendations

-Pass all patients through a hiatal MDT prior to surgery to achieve consensus diagnosis of achalasia
+All patients should be discussed at hiatal MDT prior to surgery to achieve consensus diagnosis of achalasia

 All patients should have had discussion about botox injection/pneumatic dilatation and be made aware POEM is an alternative treatment option although at present limited availability